- Search The Registry

-He did his most critically acclaimed screen work in the political drama "Blue Collar," and in two films of his "Stand Up" solo shows, "Richard Pryor Live in Concert" and "Richard Pryor Live on the Sunset Strip."
+He did his most critically acclaimed screen work in the political drama "Blue Collar" and in two films of his "Stand Up" solo shows, "Richard Pryor Live in Concert" and "Richard Pryor Live on the Sunset Strip."
 His career was interrupted in 1980 when he suffered severe burns while using cocaine.
-Although his career subsequently revived, he was forced to retire from performing in the early 1990s due to multiple sclerosis.
+Although his career was revived, he was forced to retire from performing in the early 1990s due to multiple sclerosis.

 Pryor was known for dealing candidly with controversial topics and bringing Black comedy traditions to mainstream audiences.
 He raised stand-up comedy to the level of performance art and influenced a generation of performers.